 “Mrs Krieger.”
 Sophie announced brightly.

 Sophie had thought long and hard about this moment, and she had decided that the count of four was perfect.
-Should Mrs Krieger object, then she might argue that it was merely an overly impetuous display of friendly affection.
-She would request Mrs Krieger’s forgiveness for the forward and inappropriate act, and pray that the matter be forgotten.
+Should Mrs Krieger object to her boldness, then she might argue that it was merely an overly impetuous display of friendly affection.
+She would insist that no romantic overture was intended, request Mrs Krieger’s forgiveness for the forward and inappropriate act, and pray that the matter be forgotten.

 But had Eleanor kissed her back or had she just imagined it, had those lips moved to meet hers or was it her wishful mind playing tricks.
-Perhaps in hindsight, she should have counted five.
+Perhaps in hindsight, Sophie considered that perhaps she should have counted to five.

 Eleanor stood silently for a moment or two as Sophie resumed her former confident stance.
-Eventually the briefest smile flashed across Eleanor’s lips, at which Sophie beamed happily.
-She knew that Eleanor was a woman of exceedingly moderate expression and great reserve.
-That fleeting smile had spoken volumes, and so far the story was a happy one.
+Eventually the briefest smile flashed across Eleanor’s lips, at which Sophie beamed victoriously.
+She knew that Eleanor was a woman of exceedingly moderate expression and great reserve, and hat fleeting smile had spoken volumes, and so far the story was a happy one.

 At length Eleanor stepped aside and extended her arm to admit her student, she spoke warmly and with an expression of fondness in her eyes.

-Jubilance reigned in Sophie’s heart at the victory, and her entire being thrilled with the excitement of the moment.
-Eleanor had not retreated in shock or cursed Sophie for her arrogance, but what did this mean.
-Had she read the message in her kiss, had Eleanor felt the desire she had wished to convey?
+And jubilance reigned supreme in Sophie’s heart at her victory, and her entire being thrilled with the excitement of the moment.
+Eleanor had not retreated in shock or cursed Sophie for her arrogance.
+But what did this mean, had she read the message in her kiss, had Eleanor felt the intensity of desire she had wished to convey?

 “To express what, Miss Adler?”
 Eleanor gazed deep into Sophie’s eyes.